tweag/asterius/docs/hacking.md

 ## Using `direnv`

-If `direnv` is enabled, the `PATH` of the current shell session will be extended to include the locations of asterius executables.
+If `direnv` is enabled, the `PATH` of the current shell session will be extended to include the locations of Asterius executables.
 This means it's possible to run `ahc-link ..` instead of `stack exec ahc-link -- ..`.

 ## Hacking with `ghcid`

-A known-to-work workflow of hacking asterius is using `ghcid`.
+A known-to-work workflow of hacking Asterius is using `ghcid`.
 We also include an example `.ghcid` file, so running `ghcid` at the project root directory shall work out of the box.